staticbackendhq/site/content/pricing/self-hosted.md

                 Requirements
               </dt>
               <dd class="mt-2 text-base text-gray-500">
-                An x64 Linux server, a Redis server, a MongoDB 4+ server, and an AWS account.
+                An x64 Linux server, a Redis server, either a PostgreSQL 13+ or MongoDB 4+ server, and an AWS account.
               </dd>
             </div>
           </div>